satvik-tandon/FDT/README.md

 cmake ..
 make
 ```
-Step  3: A executible will be created.
+Step  3: An executible will be created.
 Run it.
 ```
 ./fdt
 ```